ironhack-labs/lab-javascript-greatest-movies/README.md

 You have to work on the `src/movies.js` file.

-### Tests

-Ohh yes!
-We have our beloved tests, and you already know how this works.
-Open the `SpecRunner.html` file on your browser and start coding to pass the test.
-Remember to focus on one test at a time and read carefully the instructions to understand what you have to do.

 ### Iteration 1: Order by year

 We need to sort the movies in ascending order by their release year.
-This should be easy using one of the **methods** we've just learned. :wink:
+This should be easy using one of the **methods** we have just learned. :wink:
 Create a function `orderByYear()` that receives an array as parameter and returns a _new sorted array_.

 ![](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_3db351079827c0acba42cf1e397dd8a3.gif)